Call Mon-Sun:

 How Do You Survive Zoloft Withdrawal?

-This page covers Zoloft withdrawal symptoms, the side effects of taking Zoloft, information about the drug and how it may act upon neurochemistry and receptors, and answers some Zoloft FAQ.
-We have other pages that you might find useful to consider.
+This page covers Zoloft withdrawal symptoms, the most common adverse effects of taking Zoloft, information about the drug and how it may act upon neurochemistry and receptors, and answers some Zoloft FAQs.
+We have other pages that you might find informative and useful.
 One is our Zoloft alternatives page which discusses other holistic ways to treat symptoms for which Zoloft was prescribed.
 Another is Zoloft tapering which gives information about weaning off of Zoloft.
-No one should try tapering Zoloft without medical oversight and guidance.
+No one should try discontinuing Zoloft without medical oversight and guidance.

 When Do Zoloft Withdrawal Symptoms Start When Discontinuing / Quitting Zoloft?